-The Agency has elected to not use the 10% de minimis indirect cost rate for its federal programs or state projects for the year ended December 31, 2018.
+The Agency has elected not to use the 10% de minimis indirect cost rate for its federal programs or state projects for the years ended December 31, 2019 and 2018.
 The indirect cost rates used on the Agency's federal programs and state projects are determined by the relevant federal or state agency.